 D. Barry Croom

-Croom maintains a research program that focuses on effective teaching, career and technical education policy, and diversity in agricultural education.
-He has served as the National president of the Association for Career and Technical Education Research, and Editor of the Journal of Agricultural Education.
-He is the author of three texts, 46 peer-reviewed publications, and more than 20 popular publications.
+Croom has taught courses in leadership, information technology, experiential learning, instructional methodology, educational program planning, and youth development.
+He has taught more than 30 different courses at the graduate and undergraduate level.
+Croom maintains a research program that focuses on effective teaching, career and technical education policy, and diversity in agricultural and extension education.
+He is the author of two textbooks, 46 peer-reviewed publications, and more than 20 popular publications.

 For part of his outreach and engagement efforts, he directed the North Carolina Farm Bureau Institute for Future Agricultural Leaders for several years.
 Croom led the Oregon Team AgEd Board, and served on the Oregon Agriculture in the Classroom Foundation Board, and the Oregon Agricultural Education Foundation’s Summer Agriculture Institute Board.
 He coordinated the Western Oregon Summer Agricultural Institute.

 Barry Croom served as Professor and Department Head for Agricultural Education and General Agriculture at Oregon State University prior to returning to his Native South.
 Part of his responsibilities included training and development for high school teachers, development of curriculum for agricultural and extension education, and overall leadership for the graduate and undergraduate program.

 In 2017, Dr. Croom returned to Southeastern United States to be nearer his family.
 He provides leadership for the agricultural education program for the University of Georgia Tifton Campus.
 His personal interests include researching history and genealogy, hiking, camping, and fishing.